 Abstract

-Consumer residential routers have a privileged multipurpose position as the gatekeeper of external threats and perform sensitive internal networking functions.
-This intermingling of external and internal functionalities places consumer networks as a valuable target for external threat actors.
-As such, it is essential that these devices utilize a wide variety of cybersecurity controls to ensure that the consumer's home network is properly protected.
-However, an issue arises when consumers are tasked with selecting routers that have implemented proper cybersecurity controls.
-The consumer must choose between relying on the ISP to provide and implement a secure router or purchasing and configuring their own.
-This task becomes increasingly difficult as the breadth of available devices and manufacturers grows.
+Consumer grade routers are critical devices in residential home networks that serve as the primary defensive layer against cyber threats.
+Despite their importance, consumers lack clear metrics to evaluate router security making it difficult for them to make informed choices when presented with numerous commercially available options.
 Faced with this difficulty, our research team proposed the question: what quantifiable metrics can be used to assess the security of home routers from openly available documentation?
 This research paper analyzes currently accepted cybersecurity best practices for consumer home routers and attempts to align controls in an objective and consistent grid that considers the default settings for each control.
 The produced grid is tested among our researchers by individually evaluating several routers and comparing the deviations between each researcher.
 Finally, suggestions are made for improvements to the grid and further areas of research towards securing consumer residential routers.

 Introduction

-Background

 Iterate the importance of routers in a home network, backed up with the “80% of home networks have a router” statistic.1

 Back up this argument with data regarding consumer network security literacy, including that “52% of survey respondents have never adjusted their router factory settings” and that “86% of survey respondents have never changed the router administrator password”.7